Your Privacy Is Very Important To Us

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The data that we collect from you may be transferred to, and stored on servers in a destination outside the European Economic Area (EEA).
+It may also be visible by staff operating outside the EEA or as part of any maintenance in relation to the website.

-Such staff maybe engaged in, among other things, the fulfilment of your order, the processing of your payment details and the provision of support services.
+Such staff maybe engaged in, among other things, the fulfilment of your order, the processing of your personal information and the provision of support services.

 We have ensured that appropriate protections are in place to make sure your personal data remains adequately protected and is treated in line with relevant Data Protection laws.

 We hold all customer info in a secure location for as long as necessary.